-To make this two-step process easier during development, AmbiqSuite includes a set of JLink scripts demonstrating how to load the OTA image to an appropriate temporary location over SWD and also how to trigger the SBL to perform the second step of the upgrade.
-See the tools/apollo4b_scripts directory in AmbiqSuite to find these scripts.
-The script also serves as a reference for the process an application would need to follow the over-the-air upgrades when using alternative means to download the OTA image.
+To make this two step process easier during development, AmbiqSuite includes a set of JLink scripts demonstrating how to load the OTA image to an appropriate temporary location over SWD and then trigger the SBL to perform the second step of the upgrade.
+See the tools/apollo510_scripts directory in AmbiqSuite to find these scripts.
+The scripts also serve as a reference for the process an application would need to follow when performing over-the-air upgrades when using alternative means to download the OTA image.